 Closing the Gap

 “Instead of bringing the patients to the dental school, we will be bringing the dental school to the community.”
-That’s the thinking of Dr. Bill Piskorowski, director of a new UCLA dental school program that helps individuals in underserved areas.
-A group of fourth-year predoctoral students volunteer in five communities throughout Southern California, including Venice, San Fernando, Palm Desert, Northridge and El Centro.
-Overseen by credentialed dental practitioners, they perform a variety of services, including patient education, cleanings and fillings.
+That’s the thinking of Dr. Bill Piskorowski, associate dean of a new UCLA dental school program that helps individuals in underserved areas.
+A group of fourth-year predoctoral students increase access to care for vulnerable populations in seven communities throughout Southern California, including San Fernando, Venice, Burbank, Northridge, South Central LA, Palm Desert and El Centro.
+Fourth-year dental students are also delivering care to school-aged children within LAUSD schools.
+Overseen by credentialed dental practitioners, they deliver primary care dental services including prevention, direct and indirect restorations, exodontia and pain management.”

 The program is helping the many Californians who face inadequate access to dental care for a variety of reasons, such as underfunded public health programs and a lack of understanding of the huge importance of oral health.
 Because oral health is linked to chronic disease, including cardiovascular disease and other major health problems, these services are crucial.
 This UCLA program is transforming dentistry, taking a more proactive and holistic approach that considers patients’ social and environmental variables.